BOARD OF DIRECTORs

 PROGRAM COORDINATOR NORA RODLI

-Nora Rodli is the Program Coordinator for the NC Farmers Market Network.
+Nora Rodli is a Program Coordinator for the NC Farmers Market Network.
 She brings over 25 years of agricultural experience ~ from working as a farmer and also with farmer training and education.
 She also has a healthcare background as an advanced public health nurse (APHN).
 Currently living and farming in Boone, NC, Nora is passionate about the primary roles that local food and increased access to local food can play in health promotion and disease prevention, resilient local food systems and vibrant inclusive communities.

 Communications & Program Assistant Carol Maxwell